gmigg/software-developer-coding-challenge/README.md

 I added some Unit tests, probably could have added more coverage but testing void menu methods with scanners isn't very easy.
 Given the primitive nature of Scanner, I will have missed some input validation.
 I'll try my best to catch crashables.

+While I don't have a choice, I don't like that there is Scanners are Printlns everywhere.
+It makes for messy and unclean code.
+It also make methods more difficult to test which is antoher issue.

 ##Running
 build: gradle build
 run: Auction is the application class.
 Run Auction.main()